infopark/cms-migrations/fiona7_export/README.md

 rails runner 'Fiona7Export.new.export(dir_name: "export", options: {id: "id", edited: false})'
 ```

-To export an subtree, use the obj path like:
+To export a subtree, use the obj path like:

 ```shell
 rails runner 'Fiona7Export.new.export(dir_name: "export", options: {path: "/path/to/obj", edited: false})'